 In creating a modern look with a comfortable feel, there was only one component missing - art, of course!
 We added two large oil paintings to one seating area and a colorful acrylic piece to another.
 It instantly made the areas more “homey” and relaxed when you sank into the cushy furniture…Job?
 What job?more

 It's impossible to pick up a magazine these days and see anything but the virtues of modern design.
-It's as if the Fairy Goddess of All-Things-Modern waved her wand and declared "To be fashionable (chic) is to be modern" - in architecture, furniture and fashion.
+It seems that to be current- as "in the moment" means to be modern" - in architecture, furniture and fashion.

 If you are starting from scratch that would be an easy assignment.
 But many of us begin with the palette of existing architecture, like a Tuscan-inspired design, for example.
 Or in the case of dated commercial properties there could be brass finishes or mauve paint.
-Whatever you have to work with, there is a desire to revitalize the look to compete with newer properties with clean lines and color schemes.
+No matter what you have to work with, when there is a desire to revitalize the look to compete with newer properties, the answer is usually found with clean lines and color schemes.

 To that, I say “Art to the rescue!”